Dawkins leads Colorado State over Wyoming 26-7

 Wyoming running back Brian Hill, who entered the game second in the nation in rushing with three games of more than 200 yards, was held to 65 yards on 21 carries.
 Hill had Wyoming’s only touchdown on a 4-yard run with 2:25 left.

-Colorado State dominated from the get-go, scoring three touchdowns and a field goal on its first four possessions to open its 23-0 lead at the half.
+Colorado State dominated from the get-go, scoring three touchdowns and a field goal on its first four possessions to open a 23-0 lead at the half.

 Matthews scored on runs of 2 and 9 yards in the first quarter, and Stevens had a 1-yard plunge early in the second quarter.